albert-goldenowl/Segmentation-DEMO1/README.md

 ```
 python collect_images.py
 ```
 You can specify the path to the folder you want to store colleted images.
 If that folder is not exist, it will be created.
-Press S to save photo and Q to quit.
+Press S to take a photo and Q to quit.
 My script will automatically name the photo you've taken.
 Note that it only captures inside the green-border rectangle.
 ### Annotate data
 I used [CVAT](https://www.cvat.ai/) to annotating images.
 Please export annotations using *CamVid 1.0* format.
 The default mask's color of each shape is as follows:
 <ul>